 There are several reasons why it can be useful to have a progression framework.
 Very much like hiring, it would be lovely to solve all of them in one fell swoop but chances are there are one or two that will be 'urgent' for the team.
 Focus on the one problem you need to solve first.

-You need to quickly grow your team, or improve the quality of the team.
-A progression framework will give you the wiggle room to fit more people in while managing the expectations of your existing team.
+- You need to quickly grow your team, or improve the quality of the team.
+A progression framework will give you the wiggle room to fit more people in while managing the expectations of your existing folks.